Fees & Funding > Care Funding in England | Do You Have To Pay For Care?

 For further information or advice surrounding personal budgets, call the Disability Rights UK Personal Budgets Helpline on 0330 995 0404.

-In England, Wales and Northern Ireland, if your assessed needs fall under nursing care and you’re a self-funder, you may be eligible for support with paying for nursing home fees.
+In England, if your assessed needs fall under nursing care and you’re a self-funder, you may be eligible for support with paying for nursing home fees or nursing care at home.

 Here, the NHS will arrange and pay for your care through NHS Continuing Healthcare (NHS CHC).
-In this case, your care home placement will be free.
+In this case, your care will be entirely paid for.
 You must be referred to the NHS through your local council if they think you might be eligible for this.

-If you aren’t eligible for NHS CHC but you still require nursing care, the NHS may instead pay some of your nursing fees directly to the home.
+If you aren’t eligible for NHS CHC but you still require nursing care in a care home, the NHS may instead pay some of your nursing fees directly to the care provider.
 This is known as NHS-Funded Nursing Care (NHS FNC).
+This is worth £235.88 per week at the standard rate and £324.50 per week at the higher rate.

 Lottie matches care seekers with the best care homes for their needs.
 You can request a free care home shortlist from our care experts, who will share homes matching your budget, location and type of care needed.
 You can also search for a care home through our easy-to-use directory.